Charlie-Walsh/milestone-1/README.md

 * Had unwanted white bars throughout styling which turned out to be padding on the container-fluid class preset and has since been removed in css.

 * Colour pallette wasn't popping as much as I would like in practice.
 I have kept the blue but have gone with a golden yellow to help important things stand out.
 The grey wasn't contrasting enough with the hero image so have gone to white to ensure text can be read.

-* Nav bar collaspe isn't functioning correctly.
-The menu will not retract when the button is clicked a second time.
-However clicking home again resets the button and typically users will navigate away from the home page when using the menu.

-* I have been testing frquently in port 8000 and using Google's developer tools to gauage responsiveness over mobile, tablet and desktop sizes.

-* Links were tested after deployment.
-One was linked to the wrong html file.
-That has been ammended and now links to the correct file.

-* All code has been validated in the respective W3C validators.

 ## Known Bugs